matthew-james/feathers-docs/databases/mongodb.md

 ## Options

-The following options can be passed when creating a new NeDB service:
+The following options can be passed when creating a new MongoDB service:

 - `Model` (**required**) - The MongoDB collection instance
 - `id` (default: '_id') [optional] - The id field for your documents for this service.